-Sometimes when there is conflict, one or more persons involved is/are angry.
+66 Sometimes when there is conflict, one or more persons involved is/are angry.
 We are going to talk about the emotion we call anger and about how to deal with feelings of anger.

-Explain the following introductory text about anger, reprinted here with permission from the Peace Corps: 17 physical changes.
-When you get angry, your heart rate, blood pressure, and [adrenaline] levels go up.
-18 You could be angry at a specific person or event.
+Explain the following introductory text about anger, reprinted here with permission from the Peace Corps:17

+- Anger is a completely normal, usually healthy, human emotion that ranges from mild irritation to intense rage.
+When it gets out of control and turns destructive, it can lead to problems.
+Like other emotions, it causes physical changes.
+When you get angry, your heart rate, blood pressure, and [adrenaline] levels go up.18 You - could be angry at a specific person or event.
 Worrying about personal problems or remembering traumatic events can also cause you to feel angry.
 Anger is a natural, adaptive response to threats and inspires powerful, often aggressive, feelings and behaviors, which allow us to defend ourselves when attacked.
 A certain amount of anger is necessary for survival.
 We cannot, however, physically attack every person or object that irritates or annoys us.